Smoking and Tobacco Cessation Programs

 Duke and the University of North Carolina have partnered to create the Duke-UNC Tobacco Treatment Specialist Training Program accredited by the Council for Tobacco Treatment Training Programs (CTTTP) to educate and develop the next generation of tobacco treatment specialists.

-We partner with state and national services to offer alternative resources, like free phone and text quit hotlines, for those unable to receive care at Duke.
-For people who live in Virginia, we can refer you to our affiliate program Quit at Augusta Health.
-We also partner with WakeMed to offer Quit with WakeMed.
+All of our services are available through virtual visits.
+We also partner with state and national services to offer alternative resources, like free phone and text quitlines, for those unable to receive care at Duke.
 And for people looking for other options, we will also research other local resources or programs to assist however we can.

 Consistently Ranked Among the Nation’s Best Hospitals